 Tombs in al-Fajj

-The long and sometimes very narrow passage became a holy site and many tombs were carved into the nearby rocks; today the passage is the main attraction of Maaloula and buses unload tourists at one end and pick them up at the other (in March 2011).
+The long and sometimes very narrow passage became a holy site and many tombs were carved into the nearby rocks.

 View of Maaloula towards Sts.
 Sergius and Bacchus monastery (from St. Thecla's convent); for a somewhat similar landscape you may wish to see Kandovan in Persia

-The two main monasteries of Maaloula are located at the opposite ends of the small town; today (in March 2011) Maaloula enjoys some wealth from being visited by many foreigners; tourists, but also believers who remain for an extended period and who are attracted by the town's religious tradition, by the past usage of Aramaic and by a very evocative landscape.
+The two main monasteries of Maaloula are located at the opposite ends of the small town; Maaloula enjoys some wealth from being visited by believers who remain for an extended period and who are attracted by the town's religious tradition, by the past usage of Aramaic and by a very evocative landscape.